-- With their specialised expertise, they provide an alternative source of credit and related services in the credit intermediation chain more cost-efficiently.
+- With their specialized expertise, they provide an alternative source of credit and related services in the credit intermediation chain more cost-efficiently.

-- NBFCs exist in areas where banks prefer to keep away from providing this unorganised sector of society the last mile connectivity.
+- NBFCs exist in areas where banks prefer to keep away from providing this unorganized sector of society the last mile connectivity.